daosgava/github-issues-search/README.md

 ## Set up you secrets folder

-For this exercise the token needs to be in src/components/shared/secrets/token.json.</br>
+For this exercise the token needs to be included in src/components/shared/secrets/token.json.</br>

 Example:
 ```